 2. How do you manage stress?

-Stress management is an important of managing stress.
+Stress management is important for managing stress.
 Stress may lead to depression, anxiety, panic attacks, etc. It is very important to take breaks during the day to prevent stress and maintain good health.
 Also, learning relaxation techniques like meditation or yoga can help reduce stress.
 Taking walks or going out with friends are good ways to relax.

 3. How would you approach negotiations with a client?